 Adequate time must be given for consideration and response.
 Is the consultation long enough bearing in mind the circumstances?

-The product of consultation must be conscientiously taken into account when finalising the decision.
+The product of consultation must be conscientiously considered when finalising the decision.

 Decision makers undertaking a process that demonstrates they were open to influence before decisions were made.